Kenya and Tanzania Safari Tour — Masai Mara, Serengeti and Ngorongoro Crater

 Highlights

-• Safaris in Masai Mara, Serengeti and Ngorongoro
+• Game drives in Masai Mara, Serengeti and Ngorongoro — the three greatest parks of East Africa

-• Visit to the Elephant Orphanage and Giraffe Sanctuary
+• Visit to the David Sheldrick Elephant Orphanage and Giraffe Centre in Nairobi

-• Cultural experience with Hadzabe and Datoga tribes
+• Cultural immersion with Hadzabe and Datoga communities

 • Overland border crossing between Kenya and Tanzania

-A journey that combines some of the most important parks in East Africa.
+A journey combining the three most important parks of East Africa.

 What's included and not included